-An intermediate level course with emphasis on physical optics.
-Topics include interference, polarization, dispersion, absorption, resonance and quantum effects.
+An advanced course with emphasis on physical optics.
+Lens matrices, interference, polarization, dispersion, absorption, resonance. and quantum effects will be covered.
 The electromagnetic nature of light is emphasized.
+Students will be required to implement a project that involves applying theory to an experiment, performing the experiment. analyzing the results, and writing a paper reporting on the results.